myria666/menthahud/README.md

-# **INSTALLATION GUIDE YOU ACTUALLY NEED TO READ THIS I KNOW YOU THINK YOU CAN INSTALL A HUD BUT THIS NEEDS SOME EXTRA STUFF**
+# **INSTALLATION GUIDE**

 You can install the main hud file like normal, i.e., drop the "menthahud-main" folder into tf/custom.
-However, you NEED to add to your config the following two commands (preferably in autoexec or whatever idk if it resets or not when you restart game):

-`tf_mm_dashboard_slide_panel_step 0`

-`tf_dashboard_slide_time 0`

 ## recommended hud commands

 1. use tf_hud_target_id_alpha 255 or else it breaks
 2. I don't suggest changing the "HP Buff" color because I use it in a lot of other hud elements

-This controls the animation when you click on "Casual" to queue, and the menu slides out from the side.
-For some bizarre reason this animation is permanently baked in so these two commands are the only way I can find (right now) that control it.
-The menu still slides back out of view when you close, and preferably it just vanishes but whatever.

 ## Warnings and Precautions and Broken Things and Such